Intro 2 AI - Fall 2024 class

-Note: The course is given in-person (“presentiel”) at CerCo, Pavillon Baudot, Hopital Purpan (Salle de Visio-Conference, 1st floor).
-It will also be broadcast on zoom for students located abroad.
+Note: The course is given in-person (“presentiel”) at CerCo, Pavillon Baudot, Hopital Purpan (Salle de Conference, 1st floor) (Salle 219, 2nd floor).

 Schedule (click on each lecture for details)